dev-emekaa/dev-emekaa/README.md

 👨🏼‍🔧 Serial Builder, I'm either neck-deep in work projects, spinning up a new indie product, or contributing to open-source projects

-🤍 Passionate about building innovative solutions that create global impact
+🤍 Passionate about building innovative solutions that create real impact

 🏗️ Want to build with me? </br>
 Then don't be a stranger.
 Reach out to me at buildwithemeka@gmail.com </br>